Junaid2005/arc_encode_hack/README.md

 - This repository is for hackathon/demo use on testnets.
 Do not use real keys or funds.
 - Use a dedicated test wallet with minimal funds for `PRIVATE_KEY`.
-- RPC endpoints and USDC addresses differ per network; replace placeholders with actual Arc testnet values.
+- Arc testnet uses USDC as native currency.
+Network details: RPC: https://rpc.testnet.arc.network, Chain ID: 5042002, Explorer: https://testnet.arcscan.app